gbadev-org/tonc/content/interrupts.md

 ### The interrupt process {#ssec-isr-proc}

 The complete interrupt process is kind of tricky and part of it is completely beyond your control.
 What follows now is a list of things that you, the programmer, need to know.
-For the full story, see [GBATek : irq control](https://problemkaputt.de/gbatek.htm#gbainterruptcontrol).
+For the full story, see [GBATEK : irq control](https://problemkaputt.de/gbatek.htm#gbainterruptcontrol).

 1. Interrupt occurs.
 Some black magic deep within the deepest dungeons of BIOS happens and the CPU is switched to IRQ mode and ARM state.
 A number of registers (`r0-r3, r12, lr`) are pushed onto the stack.
 2. BIOS loads the address located at `0300:7FFC` and branches to that address.